pip-webui/pip-webui-tutorial/step10/Readme.md

 ```

-After all the changes are done, rebuild application.
+After all the changes are done, rebuild the application.
 Then go to the events page and toggle the view.
-Now you shall see line charts with temperature and radition statistics and one pie chart with total number of events by type:
+Now you should see line charts with temperature and radition statistics and one pie chart with the total number of events by type:

 ![Events charts](artifacts/charts.png)

+todo: add conclusion paragraph